mkwork/gtest-1.6.0-systemi/README.md

 Building
 =====
 It can be fully compiled via CRTCPPMOD.
-Your gtest-1.6.0 bundle must be putted on system i as a set of stream files.
+Your gtest-1.6.0 bundle must be putted on system i as a set of stream files.<br>
 Just run for compile module:
 ```bash
 CRTCPPMOD SRCSTMF('<gtest-path>/src/gtest-all.cc') INCDIR('<gtest-path>/include''<gtest-path>')